Ghasak/Data_Analysis_Google_Tracking/README.md

 c.execute("INSERT INTO words (unix, word) VALUES (?,?)", (d,w))
 ```
 https://pythonprogramming.net/sqlite-part-2-dynamically-inserting-database-timestamps/

+## PART -TWO-
+We will crreate Search over time video graphs -Data Analysis of Google Takeout p.2
+the purpose is to develope such algorithm to give us a graph of one year searched words in google engine.
+You will need to finish **PART -ONE-** as you will need **mylife.db** DataBase
+### Step -1-

 ### Folder Protection
 the folder Backup has the files that needed to this session.